 Promoting your clothing store is the final part of your marketing plan.
 In this step, you document how you will drive customers to purchase your clothing store.
 A few marketing methods you could consider are:

-While the previous sections of your clothing store business plan described your goals, your operations plan discusses how you will achieve them.
+While the previous sections of your clothing store business plan described your goals, your operational plan discusses how you will achieve them.

 An operations plan is helpful for investors, but it’s also helpful for you and employees because it pushes you to think about tactics and deadlines.